-Considering the recent public health emergency facing our community, we are seeing that—now, more than ever—safe and affordable homes are critical to keeping our community healthy.
+Considering the public health emergency facing our community, we are seeing that—now, more than ever—safe and affordable homes are critical to keeping our community healthy.
 As an organization, we are strongly urging our supporters to do whatever you can to help us secure housing for those being impacted by this pandemic.
 We applaud recent efforts being taken by city, county, and state officials to combat the health and economic impacts of this pandemic.
-We are encouraged by the recent passage of the CARES Act by the U.S. Congress and are actively engaging with legislators to ensure that any future legislation addresses the needs of individuals with low incomes who will be hit the hardest during this pandemic.
+We are encouraged by the passage of the CARES Act by the U.S. Congress and are actively engaging with legislators to ensure that future legislation addresses the needs of individuals with low incomes who will be hit the hardest during this pandemic.

 For most people living on low incomes, the first thing to be threatened in an emergency is the very place they call home.
 In Oregon especially, this is due to the extraordinarily high costs of housing, where 1 in 6 households spend more than half of their incomes to put a roof over their heads.
 These are the immediate actions we are advocating for in order to protect the most vulnerable people impacted by this crisis:

 - Has formally voted to approve a strong Residential Infill Plan (RIP) allowing for greater housing density in Portland neighborhoods.